grubdragon/Random-Python-Scripts/README.md

 Made out of frustration during Ind vs Pak, Summer of '17

 ## AutoLoginInOut internet.iitb.ac.in
 Autologin and logout scripts for IITB's internal web access login.
 Uses the requests module instead of mechanize, hence much lighter than your conventional login scripts.

+## subs_easy.py
+Extracts lyrics from lyrics.srt, and displays them according to their timestamp